Position

 What is the job outlook for a Medical Device Assembler?

-Medical Device Assemblers enjoy a competitive salary, with an average national annual compensation of $48,590.
-The hourly rate stands at $23.36, offering a fair wage for the skills and expertise required.
-This compensation reflects the value placed on the work of assemblers in the healthcare sector.
-Job seekers can look forward to a rewarding career with good financial prospects.
+Medical Device Assemblers earn a competitive salary, with an average national annual compensation of $48,590.
+The hourly rate stands at $23.36, offering a good income for those in the field.
+This compensation reflects the importance of the role and the value placed on skilled assemblers.
+Job seekers can look forward to a rewarding career with a stable income and potential for growth.

 Continue to Salaries for Medical Device Assembler